 Item number two is the gingham cushion.
 A product of Home Economics classes.
-This was done with a sewing machine, the t-shirt cushions were sewn by hand, because I didn’t have a sewing machine at the time.
+This was done with a sewing machine, while the t-shirt cushions were sewn by hand, because I didn’t have a sewing machine at the time.
 Anyway, the cushion is blue gingham with a felt heart blanket stitched on and two cross stitch boxes.
 It’s probably fairly standard, but that doesn’t make it any less comfy!

 The next one is the rectangular cushion of knitted squares.
 I have to admit that I can’t claim full credit for this one because I only knitted three of the squares (blue, pink and yellow and purple).
-These were kindly given to me by my Nan who thought I could do something with them.
+The others were kindly given to me by my Nan who thought I could do something with them.
 The squares were originally the beginnings of a blanket that had never been finished and there was already a strip of the squares sewn together (in such tiny stitches, I only realised they were there when I looked at the other side).
 Although I had the pattern for the squares and could have made more to complete the blanket, I quailed at the thought of making another blanket so soon after the first.
-Therefore, I decided to turn it into a cushion cover, using the existing strip of squares to determine the length and piecing the others together to fit.
+Therefore, I decided to turn the knitted fabric into a cushion cover, using the existing strip of squares to determine the length and piecing the others together to fit.
 I added the three more that matched the sides and made it big enough for me to sew.
 This I did, and then finished the edge in purple blanket stitch (I’m a big fan of blanket stitch, it’s so useful).
 Due to its unusual shape, it seemed unlikely we would find a pad to fit it, so we cut up an old pillow instead and custom fitted the stuffing.

 The final cushion I’m going to mention is a work in progress (WIP).
 It began when I started to make a random length of French knitting out of my wool scraps.
 This grew to about five metres long and has a diameter of 30 cm when it is coiled round itself.
 This is going to form the front of a cushion cover.
 The back will be a round piece cut and sewn onto it (probably in blanket stitch).
 This piece will be cut from an old jumper we felted some time ago but have not yet used.
 It’s a nice shade of red that I think will go with most of the colours on the front.
 I’ll probably finish this cushion sometime in the summer.